benninkrs/AlgebraicTensors.jl/README.md

 **AlgebraicTensors** implements tensors as algebraic objects (objects that can be scaled, added, and multiplied).
 Building on the basic functionality of [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl), AlgebraicTensors provides a convenient way to express and performantly compute algebraic expressions involving vectors and linear operators in high-dimensonal product spaces, such as occur in quantum information science.

 ## Tensor Concept
 In AlgebraicTensors, a tensor is a multidimensional array in which each dimension is asociated with a distinct vector space.
-Each vector space is identified by a label and designated as either a "left" space or as a "right" space.
+The associated vector space is identified by a whole-number label and designated as either a "left" space or as a "right" space.
 Left and right spaces with the same label are dual to each other.
 A tensor
 $$
  T \in V_{l_1} \otimes \cdots \otimes V_{l_m} \otimes V^\dagger_{r_1} \otimes \cdots V^\dagger_{r_n}
 $$
 is represented by the type `Tensor{(l1,...,lm),(r1,...,rn)}`.
-As suggested by the terminology, the array dimensions corresponding to left spaces always occur before the dimensions correpsonding to right spaces.
+As suggested above, the array dimensions associated with left spaces always occur before the dimensions associated with right spaces.
 The tensor element $T_{i_1,\ldots,i_m, j_1,\ldots,j_n}$ is accessed as `T[i1,...,im,j1,...,jn]`.

 Left and right spaces are analogous to the columns and rows of a matrix, respectively, and the tensors implemented here may be thought of as multidimensional generalizations of vectors and matrices.
 In a tensor multiplication expression `A*B`, right spaces of `A` and left spaces of `B` that are dual to each other are contracted (form inner products).
+See below for details.

 ## Tensor Construction
-The standard way to construct a tensor is by providing an array and the spaces associated with its dimensions:
+The standard way to construct a tensor is to call the `Tensor` constructor with the vector spaces as type parameters and an array as the argument:
 ```
 julia> using AlgebraicTensors